 With their nuanced understanding of language and context, LLMs can evaluate data quality in ways that closely mimic human judgment.

-Our goal was to combine traditional checks with the adaptability and contextual understanding of LLMs into a hybrid approach as illustrated below.
+Our goal was to combine traditional checks with the contextual understanding of LLMs into a hybrid approach as illustrated below.

 Here's a step-by-step guide to implementing an LLM-as-a-judge system: